 Following their quality visit to the trust, the Northern Foundation School and Health Education North East reported that we have a strong and embedded culture of learning and development.

 Strong academic links

-We have excellent links with Durham University research department and have an academic core psychiatry post on the scheme.
+We have excellent links with York University research department.

 Opportunities to develop leadership skills

 We host a leadership and development programme for senior registrars.
 Due to its calibre and excellent feedback we have also opened this up to senior registrars in other local trusts.